 The average early American could not afford singularly fancy decorative objects but still desired to bring art, color and light into their world.
-Whether the shining bright pewter found throughout the house, the colorful glass at the table, or the penny foot iron trivet at the hearth, early Americans found satisfaction in the utilitarian pieces surrounding them.
+Whether the shining bright pewter found throughout the house, the colorful glass at the table, or the penny foot iron trivet at the hearth, early Americans found satisfaction in the artful utilitarian pieces surrounding them.

 While originally useful functioning items, all of the antiques at American Life Antiques are objects that have drawn me because they are beautiful objects in their own right.
 Nonetheless, in almost every instance, these scarce antiques remain useful as well as decorative.
 I hope these offerings appeal to you as well.